 Language Barrier- The most difficult thing to deal with while living in a new country would be the language barrier.
 Similarly, Hong Kong has the same problem.
 The most used languages in this country are Mandarin and Cantonese.
 With the influx of Chinese businessmen, those two languages are also preferred to successfully conduct business with them.
 English speakers are very less so if communicating with them will be a huge problem.
 It would be wise to brush up on your Cantonese and Mandarin before heading over to Hong Kong.
 Not only will it help to communicate better but also impress the local businessmen.

 No reasonably priced furniture- This is one of those problems that won’t be a big factor for expats with a decent income.
 But if you are already living on a budget then you may have to keep this in mind while moving to Hong Kong.
-The furniture found in Hong Kong are very expensive.
+The furniture found in Hong Kong is very expensive.
 Yes, you can pretty much customize anything you want in your own mold but they come at a cost.
 If you do not customize your furniture then you have to deal with the old worn out furniture that is provided in your homes.
 If you search hard enough then you may end up finding stores that sell cheap furniture but those are of the poorest quality.
 The bottom line is, if you want something good, you need to pay up!

 Living in Hong Kong isn’t all that bad especially if you are looking to do business.
 However, the above-mentioned points are some of the most frequently talked about problems among expats.
 If you can get around them, then you will be having quite a good time with your business.